coldbox-modules/swagger-sdk/readme.md

 # Coldbox OpenAPI SDK ( aka Swagger )
 ## The OpenAPI Software Development Kit for the Coldbox Platform

-This module allows for software development using the Swagger/OpenAPI specification and utilizes the [v3.0 OpenAPI Specification]([https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md])
+This module allows for software development using the Swagger/OpenAPI specification and utilizes the [v3.0.x OpenAPI Specification]([https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md])

 ## See These Other Swagger/OpenAPI-aware Coldbox Modules

 * [Relax](https://www.forgebox.io/view/relax) - Model, Document and Test your APIs
-* [cbSwagger](https://www.forgebox.io/view/cbswagger) - AutoDocument your ColdBox APIs to OpenAPI Specs
+* [cbSwagger](https://www.forgebox.io/view/cbswagger) - AutoDocument your ColdBox APIs to OpenAPI Specs.
+This module will introspect your app and produce a beautiful open api document for you dynamically.

 ## Install ( via Commandbox )